 Analytical Writing Section

-Find an English speaking course here.
+Check out an English speaking course here.

 Integrated Reasoning Section

-There are four different types of questions in the Integrated Reasoning Section (descriptions courtesy of the MBA website).
+There are four different types of questions in the Integrated Reasoning section (descriptions courtesy of the MBA website).
 These are:

 - Multi-Source Reasoning

 “Measures your ability to examine data from multiple sources text passages, tables, graphics, or some combination of the three—and to analyse each source of data carefully to answer multiple questions.
 Some questions will require you to recognise discrepancies among different sources of data.
 Others will ask you to draw inferences, and still others may require you to determine whether data is relevant.”

 “Measures your ability sort and analyse a table of data, similar to a spreadsheet, in order to determine what information is relevant or meets certain conditions.”

 “Measures your ability to interpret the information presented in a graph or other graphical image (scatter plot, x/y graph, bar chart, pie chart, or statistical curve distribution) to discern relationships, and make inferences.”

 “Measures your ability to solve complex problems.
 They could be quantitative, verbal, or some combination of both.
 The format is intentionally versatile to cover a wide range of content.
 Your ability to evaluate trade-offs, solve simultaneous equations, and discern relationships between two entities is measured.”